Leonardo-Notargiacomo/SkyVoyage/design/sequenceDiagrams/searchFlightsSequenceDiagram.md

 4. The SearchFlightClient:
    - Ensures it has a valid authentication token
    - Builds a query string from the parameters
-   - Calls the Amadeus API to search for flight offers
+   - Calls the SearchFlightAPI to search for flight offers
    - Processes the response to extract relevant information
    - For each flight, calculates prices based on duration using the PriceManager
    - Applies discounts if applicable using the DiscountManager